Franarroutado/KotlinString_Score/README.md

 # What is it

 - This is Kotlin port of Joshaven Potter's string_score.
+String Scoring Algorithm __0.1.22__
 - Add an extension in Kotlin String class

 ## Installation Notes